 The selected topic from one of three options must be approved by the professor by Week 4.
 Make your selection as early as possible to lay claim to the organization as duplication in the class will not be allowed.
-The professor also reserves the right to reject a topic organization if it has been frequently analyzed by previous classes (e.g., Google, HP, Apple, St. Arnold's Brewery, Landrys and so on).

-The format or content of the project will vary according to the characteristics and circumstances of the company and its industry, and the preferences of the students and the company managers.
+The format or content of the project will vary according to the characteristics and circumstances of the company and its industry sector, and the preferences of the students and the company managers.
 A suggested general format is attached in APPENDIX 2.